mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-materials.md

 ## Querying Materials

 {% capture api_note %}
 In Revit API, Materials are represented by the {% include api_type.html type='Autodesk.Revit.DB.Material' title='DB.Material' %}.
-The {% include api_type.html type='Autodesk.Revit.DB.Material' title='DB.Material' %} type in Revit API, handles the *Identity* and *Graphics* of a material and provides methods to query and modify the *Shading*, *Physical*, and *Thermal* properties.
+This type, handles the *Identity* and *Graphics* of a material and provides methods to query and modify the *Shading*, *Physical*, and *Thermal* properties.
 {% endcapture %}
 {% include ltr/api_note.html note=api_note %}

-The first challenge is to be able to query available materials in a Revit model or find a specific we want to work with.
+The first challenge is to be able to query available materials in a Revit model or find a specific one that we want to work with.
 For this we use the {% include ltr/comp.html uuid='94af13c1-' %} component.
 The component outputs all the materials in a Revit model by default, and also has optional inputs to filter the existing materials by class or name, and also accepts customs filters as well:

 ![](https://via.placeholder.com/800x300.png?text=Query+Materials)

 {% capture tip_note %}
 The Class and Name inputs accept Grasshopper string filtering patterns.
-See ************
+See the documentation of ******
 {% endcapture %}
 {% include ltr/bubble_note.html note=tip_note %}